Chinese tin producers jump on the cutback bandwagon: Andy Home

 The bad news is the implication that Chinese producers are sitting on unsold stocks of tin.
 Why otherwise would they ask the government to start buying it up?

-That brings with it the potential for more “grey” exports in the coming months whenever the Shanghai-London arbitrage makes it profitable, as was the case in the fourth quarter of last year.
+That brings with it the potential for more “gray” exports in the coming months whenever the Shanghai-London arbitrage makes it profitable, as was the case in the fourth quarter of last year.

 Stockpiling the stuff in China with government assistance may mitigate the immediate risk of more export seepage but doesn’t really address the root causes of low Shanghai prices.